NWTF State Board Schedule

 I'm originally from Marshfield, Wisconsin, and was on the Marshfield Area Gobblers first banquet committee in the mid-1990's.
 In 1997, I move to Douglas County and joined the Gitchee Gumme Chapter, serving as vice president and then president for five years.
 I continue to be on the banquet committee, and am the coordinator of the Youth Learn to Hunt Turkey program, a position I’ve done for all 21 years of its existence.

+As a career law enforcement officer, I retired in 2022 from the Wisconsin DNR as a park supervisor.
+In 2012, I was awarded the Wisconsin NWTF Law Enforcement Officer of the Year.
 One of my biggest accomplishments was to liaison between the NWTF and the WDNR to get turkeys released in 2003 in Douglas and Bayfield Counties.
 I was able to get the Solon Springs Elementary School students to be involved in the release.

 I’ve been turkey hunting since 1989, and greatly enjoy taking new hunters out, calling for them, and teaching them the techniques I’ve learned over the years so they can continue to enjoy this bird and the sport of hunting them ethically.